KhoomeiK/yowza/server/README.md

 # Express API Documentation

 ## '/'
-- Fetches 1 random article from the database
+- Fetches 5 random articles from the database and returns their title, slug, and viewcount

 ## '/a/:slug'
 - Fetches 1 article from the database with the matching slug
 - Increments viewcount of this article
 - Returns 'This article does not exist' if invalid slug

+## '/random'
+- Fetches 1 random article from the database

 ## '/*'
 - Paths that don't match the above few will 404